 Internships are open to Yale College undergraduates.
 All internships are expected to be a minimum of 10 weeks in duration.
 Start and end dates can be negotiated with the employer.
 Students are expected to perform at a high level, meeting rigorous standards of reporting and writing on demanding deadlines.

-Internship application traditionally begins in the late fall for the Toledo Blade and the Pittsburgh Post-Gazette.
+Internship application traditionally begins in the fall for the Toledo Blade and the Pittsburgh Post-Gazette.

 Internship applications traditionally reopens in the early spring for the Milwaukee Journal Sentinel and the Sacramento Bee.

-To apply, search for “Paul Block” (use quotes) within the Yale Career Link jobs board.
+To apply, search for “Paul Block” (use quotes) within the Yale Career Link jobs board, or use the direct links provided at the top of the sidebar on this page.

 - Cover letter